-On December 10, 2021, the Company entered into an amended securities exchange agreement with the holders of convertible notes to exchange all Convertible Notes of the Company into shares of the newly created Convertible Preferred Stock Series C and D. For additional information on the exchange agreement see Note 5, Financing Arrangements.
+On December 10, 2021, the Company entered into an amended securities exchange agreement with the holders of convertible notes to exchange all Convertible Notes of the Company into shares of the Convertible Preferred Stock Series C and D.

-Similar to the existing Convertible Preferred Stock Series A, these preferred stocks featured anti-dilution provision that expire on a certain date.
+Similar to the existing Convertible Preferred Stock Series A, these preferred stocks featured anti-dilution provision that expire on a specified date.
 Management has determined the anti-dilution provision embedded in preferred stock Series A, C and D is required to be accounted for separately from the preferred stock as a derivative liability and recorded at fair value.
 Separation of the anti-dilution option as a derivative liability is required because its economic characteristics are considered more akin to an equity instrument and therefore the anti-dilution option is not considered to be clearly and closely related to the economic characteristics of the preferred stock.

 The Company has identified and recorded derivative instruments arising from an anti-dilution provision in the Company's Series A, C and D Preferred Stock.
 An embedded derivative liability is representing the rights of holders of Convertible Preferred Stock Series A, C and D to receive additional common stock of the Company upon issuance of any additional common stock by the Company prior to qualified financing event as defined in the agreement.
 Each reporting period, the embedded derivative liability, if material, would be adjusted to reflect fair value at each period end with changes in fair value recorded in the "Change in fair value of embedded derivative liability" financial statement line item of the company's statements of operations.
-During the three months ended August 31, 2022, the Company recorded a change in fair value of \$618,948 in the condensed consolidated statements of operations.
+During the three months ended November 30, 2022, the Company recorded a change in fair value of \$0.7 million in the condensed consolidated statements of operations.

-L evel 1 I Level 2 Level 3
+Level 1 Level 2 Level 3

 Derivative liabilities as June 1, 2022 \$ - \$ - \$ 12,437,994

-Addition - - =
+Addition - - -

-Change in fair value - - 618,948
+Change in fair value - - 744,656

-Derivative liabilities as August 31, 2022 \$ \$ - \$ 11,819,046
+Derivative liabilities as November 30, 2022 \$ - \$ - \$ 11,693,338

 The underlying value of the anti-dilution provision is calculated from estimating the probability and value of the provision assuming a near term financing event.
 For the period ended May 31, 2022, the model used estimates the potential that the company completes a capital raise prior to the expiration of the anti-dilution feature and determines the value of the anti-dilution feature given these assumptions.
 The model required the use of certain assumptions.
 These assumptions include probability a raise is completed, probability certain anti-dilution features are extended, estimated raise amount, term to a raise, and an appropriate risk-free interest rate.
-For the period ended August 31, 2022, due to changes in the way antidilutive shares of Convertible Preferred Series A, C and D would be exchanged in the near future for common stock, and the fact that the antidilution provision of these shares was extended through March 31, 2023, the assumptions were changed to include probability of the financing event, estimated value of common stock at the exchange point and estimated time to financing event.
+For the period ended November 30, 2022, due to changes in the way antidilutive shares of Convertible Preferred Series A, C and D would be exchanged in the near future for common stock, and the fact that the antidilution provision of these shares was extended through March 31, 2023, the assumptions were changed to include probability of the financing event, estimated value of common stock at the exchange point and estimated time to financing event.